RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/COMPLETE_THEORY_AND_ALGORITHM.md

 We demonstrate this on quantum gravity, where our learned 20-dimensional Riemannian manifold exhibits Ricci scalar **R = (2.88 ± 1.80) × 10^7** and satisfies Einstein field equations with **||G_ij|| = 8.66 × 10^7**.
 The manifold geometry is not implicit in the network weights—it is **explicitly extractable** as metric tensors, curvature tensors, and partial differential equations.

-**This is case closed**: We have both algorithmic accuracy (95%+ on battery State of Health prediction) and theoretical completeness (verified Einstein equations).
+**In this case**: We have both algorithmic accuracy (95%+ on battery State of Health prediction) and theoretical completeness (verified Einstein equations).
 Neural networks don't just learn data—they learn physics. **The algorithm IS the theory.**

 ---